mileusna/srb/README.md

 # gocyr

-Converts string from Cyrillic to Latin and backward for Serbian language
+Converts string to/from Cyrillic/Latin for Serbian language

 ## Documentation